-Then, in a centralised network the provider can act directly to pursue its goal, i.e., to increase its revenue.
+Then, in a centralised network the provider can act directly to pursue its goal, i.e. to increase its revenue.
 However, users' reactions to the tariff are an important factor as well.
 Real world users are far from being indifferent to prices.
 Thus, their satisfaction is determined by both the quality of the connection and the price paid for it.
 If the role of pricing on users' satisfaction is neglected, the conclusions can be misleading.

 Henceforth, in this work we propose an analysis of economic aspects, by studying the users' satisfaction in multimedia communication systems.
-The QoS is modeled with the well-known concept of utility functions, that correctly model the soft tunability of the perceived quality in modern networks.
+The QoS is modelled with the well-known concept of utility functions that correctly model the soft tunability of the perceived quality in modern networks.
 The same model is used also for the price, that is indeed a continuous quantity [8] that could be adjusted by the provider, according to a pricing policy known to the users and in general defined a priori.

-In the sequel, we apply the framework to the rate allocation issue, in which a usagebased pricing policy and a class of allocation policies are evaluated.
-Several useful insight are given for real cases of RRM.
-In particular, the system capacity is discussed in detail, as our model shows different behaviours, also under the economic aspect, for systems characterised by hard or soft capacity, respectively.
+In the sequel, we apply the framework to the rate allocation issue, in which a usage-based pricing policy and a class of allocation policies are evaluated.
+Several useful insights are given for real cases of RRM.